 Operating Expenses: –

 Operation Expenses are those Expenses which are spent by business on its primary activities.
 Like expenses met on the purchase of their goods and services.
 Example, the operating expenses for the manufacture of shoes is that which he will be paid for the purchase of raw material for the manufacturing shoes.
-All other expenses met on conversion of this raw material into the finished product i.e. shoes.
+All other expenses met on the conversion of this raw material into the finished product i.e. shoes.
 Examples, Factory lighting, Repair and maintenance of Plant and machine, Salary of employees, Selling and distribution of product etc.

 Non-Operating Revenue/Income: –

 Operation Expenses are those Expenses which are spent by business on its secondary activities.
 Like Interest paid on loan, Charges for obsolescence of assets or currency exchange are also non-operating expenses.

 3. Losses: –

-All money spent on unusual events are known as losses.
-Like, Sale of old assets on price less than book value and claims paid against lawsuits.
+All money spent on unusual events is known as losses.
+Like, Sale of old assets on the price less than book value and claims paid against lawsuits.

 4. Gains: –

-All money earned on unusual events are known as Gains.
+All money earned on unusual events is known as Gains.
 Like, Sale of old assets on price more than book value and claims received against lawsuits,

 In simple, in the income statement, we have deducted total expenses and losses from the total revenues and gains. i.e. Net income = Total Income(Revenue + gains) – Total Expenses(Expenses + loss).

-The presentation of income statement may vary from country to country.
+The presentation of the income statement may vary from country to country.
 The example of it shown below: –